From the emerging startup to well-established organizations, the world’s businesses build on the cloud.

 - – According to CNBC, the iPhone maker, Apple spends more than $30 million on Amazon’s cloud every month making it one of the biggest AWS customers.

 - – According to a poll taken by McKinsey & Company, 80 percent of large North American companies are either looking at or are currently using cloud services.

 - – As per the latest Gartner report, the worldwide cloud services market is projected to grow 17.3 percent in 2019 to total $206.2 billion, up from $175.8 billion in 2018.

 It is predicted, that within the next three years, 75 percent of existing non-cloud apps will move to the cloud.
 Today’s computing landscape shows companies not only adopting cloud but using more than one cloud environment.
 Even then, the cloud journey for many has only just begun, moving beyond low-end infrastructure as a service to establish higher business value.

 Still a Bit Hazy on the Cloud?

 Cloud hosting is an ideal solution for startups and businesses seeking to create an online presence, optimize business applications and processes.
 But they didn’t do it alone.

 To get started, first, you need to solve a technical challenge.
 Hiring a hosting or technology services company is obligatory.
 It can help you to overcome many challenges and will help you succeed, from inception to IPO, choosing the right hosting solution for you, and providing tech support on every stage of your journey.

-Contact our cloud experts for a free consultation, to discuss your hosting requirements, and to learn more about cloud hosting packages.
+Contact our cloud experts for a free consultation, to discuss your hosting requirements, and to leveraging the power of the cloud!